Stevie May: Aberdeen

 May joined Scottish Premiership club Aberdeen on a four-year deal in August 2017, for an undisclosed fee thought to be around £300,000, reuniting with former St Johnstone manager Derek McInnes.
 Although initially given the squad number of 18, May later changed to 83, in honour of Aberdeen winning the UEFA Cup Winner's Cup in May 1983.
 May scored his first goal for Aberdeen in a 2–1 victory over Dundee; coincidentally this was timed at the 11th minute of the game, creating a further reference to the club's European honours (11 May 83).
 He contributed to Aberdeen finishing runners-up in the 2017–18 Scottish Premiership, and was an unused substitute in the 2018 Scottish League Cup Final, lost to Celtic.

 St Johnstone (second spell)

 On 29 August 2019, May signed for St Johnstone for a second time, agreeing a two-year contract with the option of a further year.
 He scored his first goal since returning in a 2–2 draw away to Ross County in October 2019, also missing a penalty in the same match.

 On 26 April 2021, May signed a new two-year contract extension with St. Johnstone.

+Livingston

+On 21 August 2024, May signed for Livingston on loan until the end of the season.
+He was part of the squad that won the 2024–25 Scottish Challenge cup scoring four goals in five appearances including a goal in the final as Livingston beat Queens Park 5–0 at Falkirk Stadium.